vzuasola/drupal-data/docs/webcomposer-form-plugin.md

 A Webcomposer Form Plugin allows you to define a configurable form, that can be exposed as data.

+> Make sure that the Webcomposer Form Manager Rest Resource has permissions for Anonymous users

 It has the following functionality:
 * Defining form
 * Defining fields per form